austin-navarro/gavin-discord-dm-bot/README.md

 1. Hosting the bot on a service like Heroku, Railway, or Render
 2. Using Neon.tech for PostgreSQL hosting
 3. Setting up proper environment variables in your hosting platform

+### Railway Deployment Instructions

+1. Create a Railway account at [railway.app](https://railway.app)

+2. Click "New Project" and select "Deploy from GitHub repo"

+3. Connect your GitHub repository

+4. Add the following environment variables in the Railway dashboard:
+   - `DISCORD_TOKEN` - Your Discord bot token
+   - `ADMIN_PASSWORD` - Password for admin dashboard access
+   - `SESSION_SECRET` - A long random string for session security
+   - `DATABASE_URL` - Your Neon PostgreSQL connection string

+5. Railway will automatically deploy your app with the start command from package.json

+6. Once deployed, you can access your web dashboard at the URL provided by Railway

+7. If you encounter a TokenInvalid error, verify your DISCORD_TOKEN is correct in Railway environment variables

+8. To debug, check the logs in the Railway dashboard

 ## Development